 This course is an introduction to the fundamentals of computer communications networks.
 The course focuses on the network concepts, media, topologies, components, protocols and standards; and issues involved in the design, implementation and management of computer networks.
-Also, analog and digital transmission of data, transmission media and devices, LANS and WANS, TCP/IP fundamentals and message switching will be discussed.
+Also, analog and digital

-Prerequisite(s): COBU 303 or permission of instructor.
+Prerequisite(s): COBU 303 or permission of instructor